strawberryangel/time-of-purr-radio/README.md

 synchronized with other radios in the region that are listening on this channel.

+If the optional `QUIET` is defined, the radio will minimize what it says in local chat.

 ```c
 #define RADIO_RESET_CHANNEL -1234
 #define RADIO_SLAVE_CHANNEL -5678